How to light a BBQ regardless of the weather!

 As you’re starting a contained fire, one of the most important factors to consider is where you’ll position your BBQ.
 Ideally, you’ll set up your barbecue in an open space away from your home, fences or trees.

-Safety first.
+Your moto should be Safety First.
 Before you think about lighting your BBQ, ensure it’s sturdily on a flat surface and has no wobbly legs.

 Practically, you’ll want to have either a fire extinguisher or a bucket of water nearby.
 It’s also a good idea to keep kids and pets well away.
 Once lit, you shouldn’t leave your BBQ alone, even if you do need the loo!

 Buy good-quality charcoal

 Don’t buy the cheapest charcoal that is available at your local gardening centre or supermarket as you’ll end up having poor results.
 Instead, buy good-quality sustainably produced charcoal.

 Ideally, buy charcoal that’s made from coppiced wood or Forestry Commission-approved wood.
 Granted, these aren’t cheap but light easily, burns better and won’t taint the flavour of the food, unlike charcoals containing accelerants.

 Secret weapon!
 Use a chimney starter